 For heavy bleeding, you should drink an 8 ounce glass of water with about 1/2 tsp. of Cayenne Pepper mixed in.
 This helps to regulate blood pressure, decreasing the pressure at the wound site.

-A new NOTE: Just a couple hours after writing this article, I happened to cut myself pretty badly while doing animal chores.
+EDIT: A new NOTE--Just a couple hours after publishing this article, I happened to cut myself pretty badly while doing animal chores.

 Yarrow is a common herb that grows wild all over the country.
 I cultivate it in my garden too, just because it has many uses.
 Known as the Battlefield Plant, it was (and l bet it still may be) used on battlefields to help stop bleeding.
 It was definitely used during the Civil War, where it got its nickname.